AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/conditions.md

 ---

 This guide focuses on EfficientDynamoDb's API for building conditions.
-It's assumed that you already familiar with condition expressions in DynamoDb.
+It's assumed that you are already familiar with condition expressions in DynamoDb.
-If not, please check out [official aws docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html) and [comparison operators reference](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.OperatorsAndFunctions.html) for better understanding of topics covered in this section.
+If not, please check out [official AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html) and [comparison operators reference](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.OperatorsAndFunctions.html) for a better understanding of topics covered in this section.

 ## Overview

-EfficientDynamoDb aims to simplify condition expressions building by providing abstraction over DynamoDB expressions syntax.
+EfficientDynamoDb aims to simplify condition expression building by providing an abstraction over DynamoDB expressions syntax.

 Benefits of our API: